 Comparing the effects of tropical and temperate climates on functional evenness

-The latitudinal gradient in species richness underlies, to some extent, the decline in functional evenness (Figure S; Berke et al. 2014).
+The latitudinal gradient in species richness underlies, to some extent, the decline in functional evenness (Figure S6; Berke et al. 2014).
 Therefore, we compared the effects of tropical and temperate environments on functional evenness while controlling for the effect of species richness.
 The comparison proceeded as follows:

-Sample a temperate grid cell at random (see designations in Figure S).
+Sample a temperate grid cell at random (see designations in Figure S2).

 Sample a tropical grid cell at random.